Calling All Angels (Jane Siberry song)

-"Calling All Angels" is a song by the Canadian singer/songwriter Jane Siberry.
-It was featured on the soundtrack for Wim Wenders 1991 film, Until the End of the World, and in the final scene and on the soundtrack for the film Pay It Forward, as well as in episode 1, season 4 of the television series The Fosters and in Season 1 of The Chair on Netflix.
+"Calling All Angels" is a song by the Canadian singer-songwriter Jane Siberry.
+It features additional vocals by fellow Canadian singer-songwriter k.d. lang.
+The song was first released on the soundtrack for the 1991 Wim Wenders film Until the End of the World, and subsequently appeared on Siberry's 1993 studio album When I Was a Boy.

+The song appears in the final scene and on the soundtrack for the film Pay It Forward.
+It features in season 2 episode 10 of Roswell, in the first season finale of Charmed, in episode 1, season 4 of the television series The Fosters, and in Season 1 of The Chair on Netflix.
 It also plays over the end credits of the 2021 film The Many Saints of Newark.

+Relatedly, in Six Feet Under, in episode 6 of Season 5, one of the main characters (Ruth Fisher) takes part in an improvised, harmonic version of this song, following the death of one of her sister Sarah's closest friends.
+Many fans of the show consider this one of the most emotional moments in the entire series.

 Formats and track listing

 All songs written by Jane Siberry.